Asparagus with Lemon Butter Sauce Recipe

 How To Serve

-Place the cooked asparagus on a serving plate and drizzle with the warm lemon butter sauce.
-Alternatively, serve the sauce on the side for dipping.
-Garnish with Parmesan cheese, fresh parsley, and lemon zest for an extra burst of flavor and color.
+Place the cooked asparagus on a serving platter and drizzle with the warm lemon butter sauce, or serve the sauce on the side for dipping—great for guests who like to control the sauciness.
+Garnish with freshly grated Parmesan, chopped parsley, and a sprinkle of lemon zest for extra flavor and a pop of color.

 Storage